A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Improved Convergence Rate

 The proof of Lemma \ref{lem:improvedglobalupperboundLip} can be found in Section \ref{proof:lem:improvedglobalupperboundLip}.
-Given our refined estimation of the Lipschitz constant, we are now able to optimize the step size selection.
+Given our refined estimation of the Lipschitz constant, we are now able to optimize the stepsize selection.
 This adjustment significantly enhances the convergence rate with respect to $t$, leading to the following convergence results, whose proof is in (\ref{proof:thm:total_rate2}):